-In 2023, no grants were made to members of the ExCom under the historic exceptional long-term incentive plans described in section 8.1.3.A.c.
+In 2024, no grants were made to members of the ExCom under the historic exceptional long-term incentive plans described in section 8.1.3.A.c.

-Recurring Specific long-term Restricted Stock Unit programs
+Other recurring long-term Restricted Stock Unit programs

-In 2023, no grants were made to members of the ExCom under the company's other recurring specific long-term Restricted Stock Unit programs (as described in section 8.1.3.A.c.).
+In 2024, no grants were made to members of the ExCom under the company's other recurring specific long-term Restricted Stock Unit programs (as described in section 8.1.3.A.c.).